-How far a system of this kind, which virtually The displaces in the hands of the Masters, many of whom are ignorant, and some of whom may be capricious and tyrannical, an almost absolute control over the liberty of personal liberty of so many of their fellow men, this classification in the second sec is either warranted by law, or can be wholesome seems too in itself, are questions which seem open to considerable doubt.
+How far a system of this kind, which virtually The displaces in the hands of the Masters, many of whom trusted to the are ignorant, and some of whom may be capricious Master, over and tyrannical, an almost absolute control over the liberty of personal liberty of so many of their fellow men, this classification in the classification of their fellow men, this classification is the classification of their fellow men, this classification is the classification of their fellow men, the classification of the is either warranted by law, or can be wholesome seems too in itself, are questions which seem open to con- liable to siderable doubt.
 Probably if the legality of the abuse, but detention came to be contested before a judicial be regulated. tribunal in any individual case, the same considerations of necessity or expediency which originally led to the practice, might be held to justify the particular act, provided it were shown that the party complaining of illegal detention could not be safely trusted at large, and that his detention, therefore, though compulsory, instead of being a grievance, was really for his benefit as well as that of the community.
-But it certainly appears to be a great anomaly, that while the law, in its anxiety to guard the liberty of the cretion entrusted to the Master, over the personal this class of large, and is liable to might easily subject, insists that no persons who are insane,not even dangerous pauper Lunatics,-shall be placed or kept in confinement in a Lunatic Asylum, without Orders and medical certificates in a certain form, it should at the same time be permitted to the Master of a Workhouse forcibly to detain in the house, and thus to deprive of personal liberty, any inmate whom, upon his own sole judgment and responsibility, he may pronounce to be a person of unsound mind, and therefore unfit to be at large.
+But it certainly appears to be a great anomaly, that while the law, in its anxiety to guard the liberty of the cretion enthe personal this class of large, and is might easily subject, insists that no persons who are insane,not even dangerous pauper Lunatics,-shall be placed or kept in confinement in a Lunatic Asylum, without Orders and medical certificates in a certain form, it should at the same time be permitted to the Master of a Workhouse forcibly to detain in the house, and thus to deprive of personal liberty, any inmate whom, upon his own sole judgment and responsibility, he may pronounce to be a person of unsound mind, and therefore unfit to be at large.
 We are not prepared to say that any instances have actually come under our notice in which this large discretion has been abused.
 It is enough for us to observe, that it is extremely liable to be abused; and that means might easily be devised by which, without diminishing the due authority of the Master, his power in this respect might be so restricted and regulated, that the danger of abuse would be greatly lessened, if not entirely done away.

 We have now gone through and discussed the various topics, which our inquiries into the condition and treatment of Lunatics in Workhouses have suggested, and which, as we conceive, can be conveniently and usefully introduced in a General Report.
 The Report itself, as will be seen, covers a period of not more than a year and a half from the time of our appointment, and does not extend or advert to any transactions or proceedings of a later date.
-With respect to the form and mode, no less than the time, of making the Report, the language of the 111th clause, by which it is directed, is not very specific, and appeared to leave us so much latitude, that we were willing to postpone the preparation of it, until an extensive acquaintance with the Workhouses, derived from personal inspection, should have supplied us with sufficient materials for drawing safe and practical conclusions, and have enabled us to embody the result of the whole in one general and comprehensive statement.
+With respect to the form and mode, no less than the time, of making the Report, the language of the

+111th clause, by which it is directed, is not very specific, and appeared to leave us so much latitude, that we were willing to postpone the preparation of it, until an extensive acquaintance with the Workhouses, derived from personal inspection, should have supplied us with sufficient materials for drawing safe and practical conclusions, and have enabled us to embody the result of the whole in one general and comprehensive statement.